giannismarinakis/java-open-nl/README.md

 <blockquote>
 <h4>What I need to fill the parameter "Object caller" with?</h4>
-This parameter is used to call specific library's methods such as:
+This parameter is used to call specific built-in library's methods such as:
 <ul>
 <li>onServerInitialized()</li>
 <li>onClientConnect(SClient client)</li>